 The Board adopted a Code of Business Conduct and Ethics ("Code") which sets out in detail the purpose, scope and application of the Code and outlines general principles by which the Corporation is governed.
 The Code and the method of administering the Code, handling inquiries and complaints, investigating violations, and reporting to the Board on matters related to the Code has been communicated to directors, officers and employees.
-The Code is accessible on SEDAR at www.sedar.com.
+The Code is accessible on SEDAR+ at www.sedarplus.ca.